guigrpa/storyboard/README.md

 ### Attachments

 Attach anything to your logs that might provide additional context: an object, an array, an exception, a simple value...
-Don't worry about circular references or buffers!
+Don't worry about circular references, buffers, or `undefined`!
 Use the `attach` option to display it as a tree, or `attachInline` for a more compact, `JSON.stringify`-ed version.

-You can also use the `attachLevel` option to control the (severity) level of the detailed object logs (by default: the same level of the main logged line). *Tip: use the `trace` level for long attachments (hidden by default), so that they don't pollute your console but are still accessible via the [Storyboard DevTools](#storyboard-devtools) extension.*
+You can also use the `attachLevel` option to control the (severity) level of the detailed object logs (by default: the same level of the main logged line). *Pro tip: use the `trace` level for long attachments ([hidden by default](#log-filtering)), so that they don't pollute your console but are still accessible via the [Storyboard DevTools](#storyboard-devtools) extension.*

 ```js
 mainStory.info('test', 'A simple object', { attachInline: obj1 });